01 of 10

 Although the smoky aspect defines scotch, each region of Scotland produces different and distinct flavor characteristics.
 This is particularly evident in single malts.

 When choosing a scotch. you will find either "single malt" or "blended" on the label along with an age statement.
-In the case of blended, the age is that of the youngest whisky in the blend.
+In the case of blended, the age is that of the youngest whiskey in the blend.

 Single Malt Scotch Whisky